All Episodes

 Right, right.

-And I just thought McCain look looked like doing the debates.
+And I guess what McCain looked like during the debates.

 I mean, the guy that I voted for in the primary was Romney.

-I come from a business with limited government background, but some government, but f a big a big business background I liked.
+I come from a business with limited government background, but some government, but a business background I liked.

-Now, Bob, what what business are you in, Bob?
+Now, Bob, what business are you in, Bob?

 I have a small printing company.